-- (a) The Overview and Scrutiny Commission and overview and scrutiny panels shall consider the following business: - i) minutes of the last meeting; - ii) declarations of interest (including whipping declarations); - iii) (Commission only) consideration of any matter referred to the Commission for a decision in relation to call-in of a decision: - iv) responses of the Executive to reports of the Overview and Scrutiny Commission; and - v) the business otherwise set out on the agenda for the meeting. - (b) Where an overview and scrutiny panel conducts investigations (e.g. with a view to policy development), it may also ask people to attend to give evidence at its meetings which are to be conducted in accordance with the following principles: - that the investigation be conducted fairly and all members of the panel be given the opportunity to ask questions of attendees, and to contribute and speak; - ii) that those assisting the panel by giving evidence be treated with respect and courtesy; and - that the investigation be conducted so as to maximise the efficiency of the investigation or analysis. - (c) Following any investigation or review, the panel shall prepare a report, for submission to the Overview and Scrutiny Commission, and shall make its report and findings public.
+- (a) The Overview and Scrutiny Commission and overview and scrutiny panels shall consider the following business: - i) minutes of the last meeting; - ii) declarations of interest (including whipping declarations); - submissions arising through the Overview and Scrutiny Public Participation Scheme: - iv) (Commission only) consideration of any matter referred to the Commission for a decision in relation to call-in of a decision; - v) responses of the Executive to Overview and Scrutiny reports; and - vi) the business otherwise set out on the agenda for the meeting. - (b) Where an overview and scrutiny panel conducts investigations (e.g. with a view to policy development), it may also ask people to attend to give evidence at its meetings which are to be conducted in accordance with the following principles: - that the investigation be conducted fairly and all members of the panel be given the opportunity to ask questions of attendees, and to contribute and speak; - ii) that those assisting the panel by giving evidence be treated with respect and courtesy; and - that the investigation be conducted so as to maximise the efficiency of the investigation or analysis. - (c) Following any investigation or review, the Commission or panel may prepare a report and make recommendations, and subject to the requirements of the Constitution on confidential and exempt information, shall make its reports and findings public.'